 - Take a multivitamin with minerals daily to suit your lifestyle.

-- *Take adrenal support nutrients daily to help with symptoms of stress such as those found in Adrenasmart.
+Take support nutrients daily to help with symptoms of stress, such as those found in Adrenasmart.*

-Adrenasmart contains four synergistic non-glandular, adaptogenic herbs that work brilliantly to offer your body and adrenals the much-needed support and balance they desperately need.
+Adrenasmart contains four synergistic non-glandular, adaptogenic herbs that work brilliantly to offer your body the much-needed support they desperately need.

 Each capsule contains: